The Cars (album): Artwork

-The woman featured on the album's front cover was Nataliya Medvedeva, a Russian-born model, singer, writer, and journalist.
+The model featured on the album's front cover was Nataliya Medvedeva, a Russian poet, writer and singer.

 Unlike many of the Cars' album covers, the cover for The Cars was designed by the record company, rather than drummer Robinson.
 Robinson said in an interview that he "had designed a very different album cover [for The Cars] that cost $80.00 to design."
 He continued, "I remember the price exactly.
 It was completely finished and everything, but it was a little more bizarre than the cover that they had in mind, so they changed some of it because of copyright problems and put it in as the inner sleeve.
 But I think that was way more how we envisioned who we were then."
 The cover was not well liked by the members of the band, however.
 Robinson said, "I thought that when the Elektra came out it was way too slick.
 The pictures of us I didn't like."
 Guitarist Elliot Easton expressed dislike for "that big grinning face", saying, "Man, I got tired of that cover."

 Release

-The Cars peaked at number 18 on the Billboard 200 in March 1979, spending 139 weeks on the chart.
-The record was also ranked number four on the Billboard 200 year-chart for 1979.
+The Cars peaked at No. 18 on the U.S. Billboard 200 in March 1979, spending 139 weeks on the chart.
+The record was also ranked No. 4 on the Billboard 200 year-chart for 1979.

-Three singles were released from the album: "Just What I Needed" (number 27 in the US, number 17 in the UK), "My Best Friend's Girl" (number 35 in the US, number three in the UK), and "Good Times Roll" (number 41 in the US), all of which enjoyed heavy airplay on AOR radio stations.
+Three singles were released from the album: "Just What I Needed" (No. 27 in the US, No. 17 in the UK), "My Best Friend's Girl" (No. 35 in the US, No. 3 in the UK), and "Good Times Roll" (No. 41 in the U.S.), all of which enjoyed heavy airplay on AOR radio stations.
 Aside from the singles, album tracks "You're All I've Got Tonight", "Bye Bye Love", and "Moving in Stereo" all became radio favorites.